flydb/flydb/README.md

 ## Limits

-- Performance: jsondb is not built for performance, so you may not want to use it with huge data
+- Performance: flydb is not built for performance, so you may not want to use it with huge data

 ## Usage